jazzlanders0111-hash/jazzlanders0111-hash/README.md

     "location"   : "Philippines 🇵🇭  →  Open to US Remote 🇺🇸",
-    "background" : "Licensed Professional Teacher (LPT), Major: English → Data Analyst", "focus"      : ["Business Analytics", "Customer Intelligence", "SQL"], "approach"   : "Systems thinker.
-Macro awareness, micro precision, team-first output.", }
+    "background" : "Licensed Professional Teacher (LPT), Major: English → Data Analyst", "focus"      : ["Business Analytics", "Customer Intelligence", "SQL"], "currently"  : "Building.
+Learning.
+Always asking what the data actually says.", }
 ```

+I've been wired this way longer than I've had the vocabulary for it.

+Before analytics was a career path I knew existed, I was already doing it — obsessing over player stats, optimizing rosters, running mental simulations on decisions before committing.
+Any system I was in, I'd break it down: what are the inputs, what moves the output, what's the highest-leverage thing to do right now.
+That instinct didn't come from a course.
+It was just how I processed the world.

-I'm a data analyst who closes the gap most analysts leave open — between building the model and actually moving the business.
-I think in systems: I hold the big picture and the fine details simultaneously, identify leverage points before committing, and measure success by whether the outcome was right, not whether I was the most visible person in the room.
+It carried into how I approach competitive problems too.
+I study the situation before acting — what's the counter, what are the tradeoffs, what does the macro picture look like versus what needs to happen in the next thirty seconds.
+I review what went wrong after the fact, not to dwell on it, but to close the gap.
+And I've always gravitated toward the role that makes the team work — the one that absorbs pressure, creates space, and measures success by whether the outcome was right, not whether I was the most visible person in the result.

-Before analytics, I was a **Licensed Professional Teacher (LPT)** in the Philippines — board exam certified, Major in English.
-The LPT is a national standard, not a soft credential.
-It means years of taking genuinely complex material and making it land clearly for any audience.
-That communication layer is where most analysts fall short.
-I don't.
+Professionally, I'm a **Licensed Professional Teacher (LPT)** in the Philippines — board exam certified, Major in English.
+The LPT isn't a soft credential.
+It's a national standard that means my communication skills were tested in front of real people who needed to actually understand, not just nod along.
+Years of making genuinely complex material land for any audience.
+That's the part most analysts skip, and the part I've been building since before I knew analytics was the job.

 One end-to-end project shipped.
-SQL case studies in progress.
-Always building.
+More in progress.
+Still learning.
+Always curious.

 ---